JoeManto/quadsolver/Readme.md

 -   compiling and assembling all the spikes
 -   compiling,linking,and assembling all unit tests
 -   compiling,linking, and assembling all the system tests
+-   exporting the program to a tar ball.
 __________________________________________________________

 ### Version Control